cal-sailing/wind2web/README.txt

 Extension Name    Version   Description csv               0.10      Emit loop or archive data in CSV format.

 note: I modified the file csv/install.py from the original.
 Therefore do NOT use the original csv code (https://github.com/weewx/weewx/wiki/csv).
 This is because despite what their documentation says I could not configure weewx.conf to tell the original csv code where to output the data (/home/admin/wind2web/data/cscVantageLoop.csv).
 Therefore I modified install.py and hardcoded the path there.
+So use the csv folder posted here in wind2web.

 before continuing: now check that the file /home/admin/wind2web/data/cscVantageLoop.csv contains wind data updated every seconds or so.